-The Master of Science in Nursing (MSN) program provides innovative educational opportunities for working nursing professionals who wish to advance their career as a nurse educator or leader.
-Stritch provides students with the opportunity to choose between an educator concentration (14 credits) or a leadership concentration (15 credits) to focus on your desired area of study.
-Being a smaller school allows students to have easier access to our faculty.
-Faculty is flexible and willing to help their students thrive in and out of the classroom for a successful career.
+The Master of Science in Nursing (MSN) program provides innovative educational opportunities for working nursing professionals who wish to advance their career as an educator (15 credits) or a leader (15 credits).
+Stritch students have access to faculty who are flexible and always willing to help students thrive in and out of the classroom.

 The Master of Science in Nursing (MSN) program prepares nurses for leadership roles in education and healthcare.
 Graduates may elect to work in academic, community or service settings.

 A shortage of nurses means that MSNs have many career paths to choose from, in both clinical and nonclinical fields.

 Over $1 million of $5 million Nurse Educator Program funds have been awarded

 The Wisconsin Nurse Educator Program, created to support the education of nurses in Wisconsin, has proven to be extremely popular, according to Linda K. Young, Chair of the ANEW Implementation Council for the Nurse Educator Program.
 “Thus far, there have been 26 applications and 26 confirmed awardees,” said Young.
 “We have already awarded over $1 million in the first month of this initiative.
 Two schools have already filled their number of allocated awardees.
 Things are rolling along,” she said.

 Applications by nursing students admitted to approved programs are still being accepted.
 Information on how to apply can be found on the project website (Wisconsin Nurse Educator Program | A Program to Support the Education of Wisconsin Nurses).